Sanniriya

 Sanniriya (سنّيريّه) is a Palestinian town in the Qalqilya Governorate in the western area of the West Bank, south of Qalqilya and 36 km southwest of Nablus.
 According to the Palestinian Central Bureau of Statistics, the village had a population of 3,609 inhabitants in 2017.

 Location

 Sanniriya is 10.23 km southeast of Qalqiliya.
 It is bordered by Biddya to the east, Mas-ha to the south, Beit ‘Amin to the west, and Kafr Thulth to the north.

 History

 Sanniriya was founded in the 14th century by Issa as-Saniri, a holy man from Syria, who is buried in the village.
-Because of his tomb which is venerated by the local inhabitants, religious festivals were held in the village and the old mosque was built adjacent to it also in the 14th century.
+Because of his tomb which is venerated by the local inhabitants, religious festivals were held in the village and the Sanniriya Mosque was built adjacent to it also in the 14th century.
 The prominent clans of the immediate area today—Sheikh, Omar, Ahmad, and Younis—are descendants of as-Saniri.
 The Abu Hadgi clan migrated to Sanniriya from Deir Istiya.

 Potsherds from the Mamluk era has been found in the village, and the mosque has a vaulted burial chamber, and an Arabic inscription from AH 876 (1460 C.E.).